 Railcards generally give a 34% discount on almost all fares for young people (16-25 and all full time students), older people (60+), people with disabilities (including a friend), families and friends (when travelling with children), forces and two together (any two people who regularly share the same journey).
 They mostly cost £30 a year or £70 for three years (£20 for the disabled railcard or £54 for three years).
 You can sometimes save the cost of the railcard on a single journey.
 A 26-30 digital railcard is available but in very limited numbers.
 Note that digital railcards are acceptable to be shown on a phone or tablet device but not a photograph of a paper railcard.

-Claim compensation for delays of 30 minutes or more by Northern trains (50% for 30 minutes or 100% for 60 minutes or more with the alternative of one or more free tickets on Northern services).
-Similar refunds are available for delays caused by other operators with compensation for 15 minute delays being introduced in some places.
+Claim compensation for delays of 15 minutes or more (for journeys from 15 December 2018) by Northern trains (25% for 15 minutes or more, 50% for 30 minutes or 100% for 60 minutes or more with the alternative of one or more free tickets on Northern services on delays of 30 minutes or more).
+Similar refunds are available for delays caused by other operators though the minimum delay varies.